September Meteor Showers 2025: When & Where to See?

 The Daytime Sextantids will peak on September 27.
 The radiant of this meteor shower lies in the constellation Sextans, close to the Sun, so the Daytime Sextantids are only visible shortly before dawn.
 To spot the Daytime Sextantids’ meteors, start observations around 4-5 a.m. local time when the Sun doesn’t block the view.

-These meteors are medium-slow — they enter the terrestrial atmosphere at a velocity of 32 km/s.
-The source of this weak stream is Apollo asteroid 2005 UD.
+The Daytime Sextantids’ meteors are relatively slow — they enter the terrestrial atmosphere at a velocity of 32 km/s.
+The source of this weak stream is the Apollo asteroid 2005 UD.

 When is the next meteor shower?